 Third party payments:

-In 2003 we adopted a policy of not accepting third party payments for any type of association fee for state-wide events.
-This came about as a result of time and ill will incurred in collecting third party payments for those events.
+In 2003 IGFOA adopted a policy of not accepting third party payments for any type of association fee for state-wide events.
 The Association extended that policy to include all Chapter events beginning in December 2005.

-In reviewing the Gift Ban Act, legal counsel advised that we continue this policy.
-While IGFOA may not be held directly liable for Gift Ban violations by public sector members, the Association would likely incur damage to our reputation and might be dragged into legal action by third parties claiming IGFOA “facilitated” the transaction.
+In reviewing the Gift Ban Act, legal counsel advised that IGFOA continue this policy.
+While IGFOA may not be held directly liable for Gift Ban violations by public sector members, the Association believes it should educate and support its members in complying with the Gift Ban Act.
 Counsel advised that one of the oft misunderstood sections of the Gift Ban Act is the 2002 amendment that curbs acceptance of gifts from a prohibited source during any calendar year where those gifts have a cumulative total value of $100 or more.
-Even if an IGFOA fee is less than $100, acceptance of third party payments for such a fee exposes the Association's reputation to risk should that “gift” contribute to an accumulated total of $100 or more.

 Raffles, drawings, and prizes

-Beginning in 2004, we decided to refrain from prize drawings at the Annual Conference and other IGFOA state association events.
-In addition, we worked with Chapter Boards, Associates, and Exhibitors to identify considerations involved in holding a drawing or giving sponsored prizes, namely:
+Beginning in 2004, IGFOA has refrain from prize drawings at the Annual Conference and other IGFOA state association and Chapter events.
+In addition, IGFOA and the Partners' Forum works with Partners to:

-- Allow participants to opt-in, do not automatically include all registrants in a drawing
+- allow participants to opt-in, do not automatically include all registrants in a drawing; and